PhillipDaum/chat-rpg/readme.md

-# bootstrap-boilerplate
+# phillipdaum.com

 ## Description
-This is a template for building other websites for my Bitwise class.
-I will be making some cool websites with this
+Building a cool chatbot text game for my personal website

 ## Prerequisites
 - I'm not sure what all of the depencancies are yet
 - I will be filling out more about this later

 ## Contributing
 - This part is coming soon!
-I think we will be learning some more about this in class today.
-> My filing structures are okay, but I can work on that
+> one step at a time

 ## License
 Also, coming soon!